jon-live/VARClay-Client/README.md

 - Import `Photon Unity Networking`, set up AppID, and set up Region to 'US' in `Assets/Photon Unity Networking/Resources/PhotonServerSettings`.
 - Import `Unity ARKit Plugin`
 - Import `VRTK`
-- Import `Log Vieer`.
+- Import `Log Viewer`.
 This asset is for debugging on mobile device only.
+  - Create reporter from menu (Reporter->Create) at first scene game start.
+  - Set the ” Scrip execution order ” in (Edit -> Project Settings ) of Reporter.cs to be the highest.